Beyond Rewards in Reinforcement Learning for Cyber Defence: Discussion

-Also in Appendix~\ref{App:CAGE_policy_analysis}, we confirm that sparsely rewarded agents use the costly restore action more sparingly, and with greater focus on the user hosts, than agents trained using the standard CAGE rewards.
+Appendix~\ref{App:CAGE_policy_analysis} also confirms that sparsely rewarded agents use the costly restore action more sparingly, and with greater focus on the user hosts, than agents trained using the standard CAGE rewards.
 Given the lack of numerical penalty for these actions in SP and SPN, this result highlights that sparse rewards can avoid riskier, less aligned policies which may otherwise result from incorrectly translating human domain insights into numerical rewards.
-Our results demonstrate that dense reward functions can suboptimally constrain the performance of ACD agents, introducing avoidable risks and reducing training reliability across runs.
-Furthermore, our ground truth scoring mechanism and its application in this work illustrates the importance of more considerate evaluation in current cyber gym environments.
-Many cyber gyms fail to capture important inter-step agent behaviours (e.g., including compromised nodes), obscuring crucial performance and risk differences between policies.
+Our results demonstrate that dense rewards can suboptimally constrain the performance of ACD agents, introducing avoidable risks and reducing training reliability across runs.
+Furthermore, our ground truth scoring mechanism and its application in this work illustrates the importance of more granular evaluation in cyber gym environments.
+Many cyber gyms fail to capture important agent behaviours (e.g., including compromised intra-step nodes), obscuring crucial performance and risk differences between policies.

+Dense reward functions, which are standard practice in cyber gyms, risk constraining or misaligning the performance of ACD agents and weakening the resulting security of networks they defend.
+More broadly, our results show that ACD agents require a reward function to provide sufficient reward signal (i.e., "can be encountered sufficiently often during training") and goal-alignment.
+Since dense rewards often introduce bias, sparse rewards are indicated for goal-alignment.
+However, sparse rewards can present exploration problems as the learning dynamics of training are highly task and algorithm dependent.
+The sparse positive rewards constructed here are both sparse in action-state space, and can be encountered frequently provided the uncompromised network state(s) can be identified.